CodingJune20/SYBA/README.md

 # SYBA
-Tutoring for student council students about System Programming
+Tutoring examples about System Programming

 # How to download?
 ```